leozc/fp20/README.md

 ```
-./pants run ray_demo # it works only if ray package is globally available
+./pants run ray_demo # run a binary
-./pants package ray_demo # to package it, and it blows up
+./pants package ray_demo # Package it and it is in dist/
 ```

 ## this works asusme you have the deps in the venv ready